 Mr. James A. Davids is a graduate of Calvin College and Duke University School of Law.
 Upon graduation from Duke, Mr. Davids practiced law in Chicago for 25 years before going to Washington, DC to serve in the U.S. Department of Justice.
 From 2001 to 2003, Mr. Davids served as the deputy director of the Department of Justice’s Task Force for the Faith-Based & Community Initiative.
 Since 2003, he has taught constitutional law at Regent University’s School of Government in Virginia Beach, Virginia.

-Ms. Deirdre Dessingue serves as associate general counsel for the United States Conference of Catholic Bishops, where she specializes in the law of tax-exempt organizations.
+Ms. Deirdre Dessingue recently retired after 32 years in the office of general counsel at the United States Conference of Catholic Bishops.
+For her entire legal career, Ms. Dessingue specialized in the law of tax-exempt organizations, with particular interest in the prohibition on political campaign intervention.
 Ms. Dessingue received both her undergraduate and law degrees from the Catholic University of America in Washington, DC.
 She was with the Exempt Organizations Division of the IRS National Office for five years.
-From 2001 to 2005, she served as co-chair of the Religious Organizations Subcommittee of the American Bar Association (ABA) Tax Section's Exempt Organizations Committee.
+From 2001 to 2005, she served as a member of the IRS Advisory Committee on Tax Exempt and Government Entities (ACT).
+For ten years, she served as co-chair of the Religious Organizations Subcommittee of the American Bar Association (ABA) Tax Section’s Exempt Organizations Committee.
 Ms. Dessingue is admitted to the bar in the District of Columbia and in New Jersey.
-She is a frequent speaker and writer on topics relating to the tax exemption of churches and religious organizations.
+She currently offers consulting services for tax-exempt religious organizations.

 Mr. Derek Gaubatz is a recognized expert in religious liberty law and currently serves in Richmond, Virginia as general counsel of the International Mission Board (IMB) of the Southern Baptist Convention.
 Prior to joining the IMB, Mr. Gaubatz served for several years as the Director of Litigation of The Becket Fund for Religious Liberty.
 He is a graduate of Stanford Law School.